YU-MITC/moodle-mod_kalmediares/README.md

 Installation
 ------

-Unzip this plugin, and copy the directory (mod/kalmediaasign) under moodle root directory (ex. /moodle).
+Unzip this plugin, and copy the directory (mod/kalmediares) under moodle root directory (ex. /moodle).
 Installation will be completed after you log in as an administrator and access the notification menu.

+After upgrading the plugin from version 1.1.x/1.2.x to 1.3.x (or later version), the administrators must execute the following command:

+php /path/to/moodle/mod/kalmediares/cli/log_migration_1.2to1.3.php

+This script reads the access logs of students from the Moodle standard log, and inserts records to new database table.
+The verison 1.3.0 and laters use this table in order to display an access status list of students.

 How to use
 ------